-When planning to return to Columbia, students on official leave should keep the MA Coordinator advised of their schedule and plans to enroll.
+When planning to return to Columbia, students on official leave should keep the MA Director advised of their schedule and plans to enroll.
 Students who have left without officially submitting leave of absence forms must apply for reinstatement.
 Students returning from leave register during the registration period immediately before the semester (August for fall, January for spring).
 Students returning from an approved leave of absence should submit the Return from a Leave of Absence form six weeks before the start of the semester in which they wish to return.
-See <a href="https://gsas.columbia.edu/student-guide/policy-handbook/leaves-absence-withdrawals-and-reinstatement/reinstatement/reinstatement/schedule.student-guide/policy-handbook/leaves-absence-withdrawals-and-should notify the university that they are withdrawing from the degree program.
+See https://gsas.columbia.edu/student-guide/policy-handbook/leaves-absence-withdrawals-and-reinstatement/>.
+Students who have decided not to return from a leave of absence should notify the university that they are withdrawing from the degree program.